 Home Equity Lines of Credit, HELOC, Cash Out Mortgage Refinance

-Using your house like an ATM is possible if you have equity to borrow against and a good credit score.
+Using your house as an ATM is possible if you have equity to borrow against and a good credit score.
 Again, this may be an easy type of loan to get but it has a huge risk.
 Since the loan is going to be secured by your house, if you are unable to repay your loan for any reason it can lead to the loss of your home if you default.
-Additionally, the new bigger loan will increase your house payments and if you accidentally get into debt again it will create a greater pressure in your budget.
+Additionally, the new bigger loan will increase your house payments and if you accidentally get into debt again it will create greater pressure in your budget.

 Borrowing using your home as collateral may be at a lower interest rate but that rate comes at a cost to you.
 Consider the interest rate reduction to be your bet that everything will work out perfectly in the future until you repay the secured loan.
 That gamble has a cost and that cost is the lower interest rate.

-For now, the interest you pay may be tax deductible with these types of loans but it might not be that way in a few years and Congress is talking about ending that deduction.
+For now, the interest you pay may be tax-deductible with these types of loans but it might not be that way in a few years and Congress is talking about ending that deduction.
 We’ll just have to wait and see.

 Title Loans, Payday Loans, Finance Companies

 Don’t do it.
-These high risk loans often lead to much bigger problems.
+These high-risk loans often lead to much bigger problems.
 If you have to turn to one of these lenders you should first consider bankruptcy to get a legal fresh start and second chance.

 You can click here to find a local bankruptcy attorney and talk to them for free about your specific situation.
 Get the facts and then you can make an informed and educated decision if bankruptcy is right for you.